 The real issue is not whether there is an intelligent designer or not.
 Lots of people believe in a vaguely defined “god” but are lost in their sins.
 The real issue in America and around the world is the truth and authority of the Word of God and the gospel of Jesus Christ.
 And the teaching of millions of years even more than the teaching of evolution (which is built on the same antibiblical, naturalistic assumptions) is what keeps people from believing God’s Word.
 The non-Christian world is generally not impressed with Christians who reject biological evolution but accept millions of years (and thereby reject or ignore the Bible’s teaching on Noah’s Flood).
 Informed skeptics know that the Bible teaches young-earth creation and a global Flood and that the early chapters of Genesis are foundational to the gospel, and they rightly criticize those who pick and choose which parts of the Bible they want to believe.

 Simply put, the IDM strategy of leaving God and his Word out of the discussion will not defeat naturalism’s control of science.
-It will not lead to most scientists operating in a theistic (rather than atheistic) worldview, like the Christian worldview in which modern science was born.
+It will not influence most scientists to do their scientific research in a theistic (rather than atheistic) worldview, like the Christian worldview in which modern science was born.
 Most people will not be convinced simply by scientific arguments.
 Ultimately, the origins debate is a spiritual battle.
 Both Darwinian evolution and the idea of millions of years were created in the minds of people in rebellion against their Creator.
 They were inventing an alternative story to the inspired, inerrant history in Genesis 1–11, so they would not feel the need to be morally accountable to the Creator.
 That is fundamentally the same reason that most people today believe these ideas and are unwilling to consider Genesis 1–11 and the powerful scientific evidence that confirms that truth.

 If you want theological reasons for believing in a young earth, there are many:

-Strong exegetical arguments for literal days in Genesis 1 (see the “Days of Creation” section of Get Answers: Genesis) are only ever rejected because “science has proven that the earth and universe are billions of years old.”
+Strong exegetical arguments for literal days in Genesis 1 (see the “Days of Creation” in the section Get Answers and also the section, “Genesis”) are only ever rejected because people believe that “science has proven that the earth and universe are billions of years old.”
 I could give you many, many quotes by Bible scholars and other Christian leaders who hold to an old-earth view, showing that it is not exegesis of Scripture, but the claims of the naturalism-controlled scientific majority that are driving their interpretations.2 For example, this statement by Old Testament professor Dr. Gleason Archer is typical:

 From a superficial reading of Genesis 1, the impression would seem to be that the entire creative process took place in six twenty-four-hour days.
 If this was the true intent of the Hebrew author . . . this seems to run counter to modern scientific research, which indicates that the planet Earth was created several billion years ago.3

 But it is not just a superficial reading of Genesis 1 that gives this impression.
 As Dr. James Montgomery Boice, the late pastor and speaker on The Bible Study Hour admitted in his helpful commentary on Genesis, it is careful exegesis that leads to the same conclusion.
-But as one who accepted millions of years, he too ignored this biblical witness and instead sided with “science” (mistaking “data” for interpretations of the data).
+But as one who accepted millions of years, he too ignored this biblical witness and instead sided with “science” (mistakenly thinking that interpretations of the data are the same as data).
 He wrote,

 We have to admit here that the exegetical basis of the creationists is strong . . . .
 In spite of the careful biblical and scientific research that has accumulated in support of the creationists' view, there are problems that make the theory wrong to most (including many evangelical) scientists. . . .
 Data from various disciplines point to a very old earth and an even older universe.4

-Accepting millions of years of the geological ages (as the evolutionists interpret the fossil record) destroys the Bible’s teaching on death, which clearly indicates that there was no animal death or human death before the fall.
+The Bible’s teaching on death confirms the young-earth view.
+Accepting millions of years of geological ages (as the evolutionists interpret the fossil record) destroys the Bible’s teaching on death, which clearly indicates that there was no animal death or human death before the fall.
 In addition, there could not have been thorns and thistles and cancer (e.g., in dinosaur bones) in God’s “very good” creation.
-So the rock layers that contain these things can’t be millions of years old but must have been deposited after Adam sinned (primarily during Noah’s Flood).
+So the rock layers that contain these things can’t be millions of years old but must have been deposited after Adam sinned (primarily during Noah’s flood).
 Tony, you say that you “understand the importance of the doctrine of original sin and believe that event happened less than 10,000 years ago.”
 If that is so, then you should be a young-earth creationist.
 See also “Two Histories of Death” and my more in-depth discussion of this vital point in “The Fall and the Problem of Millions of Years of Natural Evil.”

-Destroying the Bible’s teaching on death and undermining the character of God results in undermining the doctrine of redemption.
-Christ’s work will ultimately restore all things (Acts 3:21), redeem all things (Colossians 1:15–20), and liberate all things (Romans 8:19–23) by bringing an end to the curse (Revelation 21:3–5 and 22:3).
+Destroying the Bible’s teaching on death and attacking the character of God (by accepting the idea of millions of years before Adam) results in undermining the doctrine of redemption.
+Jesus didn’t come just to save sinners spiritually.
+Christ’s redemptive work will ultimately restore all things (Acts 3:21), redeem all things (Colossians 1:15–20), and liberate all things (Romans 8:19–23) by bringing an end to the curse (Revelation 21:3–5 and 22:3).
 As his righteousness finally fills the new earth, carnivores and animals dangerous to man will be changed to harmless vegetarians (Isaiah 11:6–9).
 Those of us going to heaven do not have to look forward to millions of years (really an eternity) of death, disease, and catastrophes.
 Therefore, belief in millions of years is a subtle attack on the gospel.

-Jesus and the New Testament writers clearly show that they all took Genesis 1–11 as literal history.
-In particular, Jesus’ statement in Mark 10:6 reveals that he believed that Adam and Eve were created at the beginning of creation, not billions of years after the beginning (see “But from the Beginning of . . . the Institution of Marriage?” and a more in-depth discussion of Jesus’ view in “Jesus, Evangelical Scholars, and the Age of the Earth”).
+Jesus and the New Testament writers clearly showed that they all took Genesis 1–11 as literal history.
+In particular, Jesus’ statement in Mark 10:6 reveals that he believed that Adam and Eve were created at the beginning of creation, not billions of years after the beginning.
+See “But from the Beginning of . . . the Institution of Marriage?” and a more in-depth discussion of Jesus’ view in “Jesus, Evangelical Scholars, and the Age of the Earth”).
+The apostles likewise believed Genesis was literal history.
+See chapter 12 in Coming to Grips with Genesis.

-There is an almost complete absence of evidence of erosion or soil layers or the activity of living things (e.g., plant roots and burrow marks) at the upper surfaces of the various strata (showing that each stratum did not lie there for thousands or millions of years before the next layer was deposited).
+- There is an almost complete absence of evidence of erosion or soil layers or the activity of living things (e.g., plant roots and burrow marks) at the upper surfaces of the various strata.
+This lack of evidence of erosion or of biological life shows that each stratum did not lie there for thousands or millions of years before the next layer was deposited.

-Fossils speak of very rapid burial and fossilization.
-For example, soft parts (jellyfish, animal feces, and scales and fins of fish) or large, fully articulated skeletons (e.g., whales or large dinosaurs such as T. rex) are preserved.
+- Fossils speak of very rapid burial and fossilization.
+For example, soft parts (e.g., jellyfish, animal manure, skin, and fins of fish) or large, fully articulated skeletons (e.g., whales or large dinosaurs such as T. rex) are preserved.
 We also find many creatures’ bodies contorted and some creatures fossilized in the stomachs of other creatures.
+There is also a growing number of reports of finding soft tissue, blood cells and other features in dinosaur fossils, that should not be there if those fossils are really more than 65 million years old.
+Evolutionists are finding this evidence, but so are creationists.
+See this book and DVD from scientists associated with the Creation Research Society, which not only explain what has been found but also refute the explanations that evolutionists are making to defend their belief in millions of years.
 All this evidence shows that these creatures were buried rapidly (in many cases even buried alive) and fossilized before scavengers, microbial decay, and erosional processes could erase the evidence.
 These are found all over the world and all through the various strata.

 Both God’s Word and his creation are saying the same thing.
 And over the past 50 years, true science has been increasingly confirming Scripture.
 As evolutionists and creationists do more research in the years ahead, we can fully expect that many young-earth creationists’ questions will be answered and will further confirm that God created the whole universe a few thousand years ago.
 He then cursed his whole creation a short time later because of Adam’s sin and destroyed it with a global, catastrophic, yearlong flood at the time of Noah, just as the Bible clearly teaches.